Discrimination against Maya peoples in Guatemala: Guatemalan Civil War

 The Guatemalan Civil War lasted from 1960 until 1996.
 After the coup of 1954, political activism amongst Indigenous and peasant communities became more radical.
 The first of the guerrilla forces emerged in the 1960s.
 The introduction of guerrilla forced led to an increase in governmental repression.
 There began to be "political disappearances" of guerrilla members and their supported.
 By the end of the 1970s, open civil war was waged in Guatemala.

 The 1960s and 1970s also saw the introduction of the "Liberation Theology."
 This ideology used biblical principals to support solidarity with poor communities, the critique of capitalism and local development projects.
 Many young Mayas joined this ideology.

 The government induced violence of the civil war took place in stages.
 Until 1981, the killings were selective.
 The government mainly focused on guerrilla and Maya political leaders.
 However, in 1981 and the election of Efrain Rios Montt came the Scorched Earth Policy.
 This form of counter insurgency was indiscriminate between guerrilla forces and Maya citizens.
 During what was known as the "Victory '82" campaign, the Guatemalan military committed over 600 massacres, with some killing as many as 300–400 Mayas, and displaced millions of Maya citizens.
 Victory '82 was followed by "Firmness '83" and "Renewal '84," which were campaigns that sought the militarized reconstruction of the Maya highland regions.

-Another campaign that targeted Mayas was Plan Sofia which characterized Mayas as terrorist guerillas and their homes, as well as sacred grounds, as guerilla operation bases.
-In the log, the Plan did not specifically state that there had been massacres of Maya, but instead used phrases of defeating the enemy such as "burning the enemy's house" or "taking away 80% of guerilla support".
+Another campaign that targeted Mayas was Plan Sofia which characterized Mayas as terrorist guerrillas and their homes, as well as sacred grounds, as guerrilla operation bases.
+In the log, the Plan did not specifically state that there had been massacres of Maya, but instead used phrases of defeating the enemy such as "burning the enemy's house" or "taking away 80% of guerrilla support".
 Such atrocities included murdering pregnant women, slaughtering domestic animals, and placing mines in several communities.
 The log highlighted how the military placed grenades under the bellies of pigs and how slaughtered dogs were left hanging in the house to "teach the subversive a lesson".
 Its real purpose was to eliminate any social and political agency of Maya people as part of the army's racialized genocide campaign, as well as to transform and colonize the Maya highlands into a militarized territory that the government could control and contain them.
 Unfortunately, this labeling of the Mayas as "subversive" has persisted into modern discourse that blame Maya people for hindering development in the country.